Textile: Significance

 Textiles are all around us.
 The textile is a component of basic needs like food and shelter.
 Textiles are everywhere in our lives, from bath towels to space suits.
 Textiles help humans by comforting, protecting, and extending their lives.
 Textiles meet our clothing needs, keeping us warm in the winter and cool in the summer.
 There are several applications for textiles, such as medical textiles, intelligent textiles, and automotive textiles.
 All of them contribute to the well-being of humans.

 Serviceability in textiles

 The term "serviceability" refers to a textile product's ability to meet the needs of consumers.
 The emphasis is on knowing the target market and matching the needs of the target market to the product's serviceability.
-Serviceability in textiles or Performance is the ability of textile materials to withstand various conditions, environments, and hazards.
+Serviceability or performance in textiles is the ability of textile materials to withstand various conditions, environments, and hazards.
 Aesthetics, durability, comfort and safety, appearance retention, care, environmental impact, and cost are the serviceability concepts employed in structuring the material.

 Components

-Fibers, yarns, fabric construction, and finishes and designing [of garments] are the various components of a textile product.
-The selection of components varies with the intended use.
-Henceforth, the fibers, yarns, and fabric manufacturing systems are selected with consideration of the required performance.
+Fibres, yarns, fabric construction, finishes and design are components of a textile product.
+The selection of specific components varies with the intended use, therefore the fibres, yarns, and fabric manufacturing systems are selected with consideration of the required performance.